An American Werewolf in Paris: Plot

 Claude and his henchmen capture Andy and pressure him to join their society, but Andy must kill Chris to prove his loyalty.
 Serafine again saves him, and they return to her home to find her basement ransacked and her stepfather Thierry Pigot, the confined werewolf, dead.
-Thierry prepared a drug to control werewolf transformations, but it had the opposite effect: forced transformation.
+Serafine explains Thierry prepared a drug to control werewolf transformations, but it had the opposite effect: forced transformation.
 As a result of testing on Serafine, she killed Alex and savaged Thierry.
 Claude stole the drugs during the ransacking.
+Serafine also mentions that Claude previously stole her blood in order to become a werewolf in the first place.

 Andy and Serafine learn of a Fourth of July party Claude has planned and infiltrate it.
 They try to help the people escape but flee after seeing that police have entered.
 Claude and his men inject themselves with the drug and slaughter almost all the guests.
 Andy and Serafine flee after killing a werewolf and setting Brad's spirit free.
 Serafine takes the drug to fight another werewolf when they become separated.
 Andy encounters them and, not knowing who is who, accidentally shoots her, leaving her to be found by the police.
 A werewolf then attacks him, chasing him down to an underground train track.
 The train stops due to it hitting the werewolf.
 It gets on the train where it attacks the driver and several passengers.
 The drug wears off, revealing Claude as the werewolf.
 Claude tries to inject himself with the last vial but is interrupted by Andy.
 In the ensuing fight, Andy finds that Claude is the culprit behind his infection.
 The two struggle to obtain the last vial of the drug, and Andy is accidentally injected.
-After transforming, Andy kills Claude and eats his heart, thus ending his own curse and presumably Serafine's (this point is not clarified since earlier in the movie Serafine implied that Claude had stolen her blood to become a werewolf).
+After transforming, Andy kills Claude and eats his heart, thus ending his own curse and as Serafine is revived.
 An ambulance transports her to the hospital.

 Serafine and Andy celebrate their wedding atop the Statue of Liberty with Andy's pal Chris, who survived.
 They bungee jump off when Chris accidentally drops the wedding ring from the statue.